Cover photo by Gregg Darling.

 Length up to 48mm; Wingspan attains 70mm.

-Easily differentiated from other presbas by the two diagonal yellow stripes on the sides of the thorax.
-The sexes are similar but females have broader abdomens and a more pronounced amber wash in the wings.
+The Yellow Presba is easily differentiated from other presba species by the two diagonal yellow stripes on the sides of the thorax.
+The sexes are similar, but females have broader abdomens and a more pronounced amber wash in the wings.

 Click here for more details on identification of the Yellow Presba.